 No other cosmetic company is as closely tied to the development of Hollywood as Max Factor.
 This Hollywood connection might explain why stories of the early life of Maximilian Faktorowicz (Max Factor) read like a film script.

 The rise of Maybelline from a small mail-order firm to a global cosmetics business is impressive.
 Its early fortunes, like those of Max Factor and the Westmore Brothers, were tied with the growing motion picture business in California.

 In 1901, Fred W. Srecher registered the name ‘Pompeian Massage Cream and Skin Food’ for a cream he had spent many months formulating.
-By the end of the decade ‘Pompeian Massage Cream’, as it came to be known, was the best-selling face cream in the United States.
+By the end of the decade ‘Pompeian Massage Cream’ was the best-selling face cream in the United States.

 Pond’s started out in 1846 as a patent medicine company when Theron T. Pond, a pharmacist from Utica, New York, began selling ‘Golden Treasure’, a homeopathic remedy he had developed from witch hazel.